 When it comes to budgets and management, Tommy knows mayors and city officials can’t kick the can down the road.
 Mayors have to roll-up their sleeves and get things done.
 Battle Works to make Huntsville the best it can be.

-Tommy was elected Huntsville’s mayor in 2008, defeating a popular three-term incumbent.
-The values he grew up with shaped a campaign focused on fiscal responsibility, a streamlined government that supported free enterprise, economic development, and education.
+Tommy was elected Huntsville’s mayor in 2008.
+The values he grew up with shaped a campaign focused on fiscal responsibility, a streamlined government that supported free enterprise, economic development, and quality of life.

 His commitment to schools helped his city build more than $250 million in new facilities for Huntsville’s students.
 His commitment to education, however, is evident with “Mayor Battle’s Book Club,” a program which has provided more than 100,000 new reading books to children across the city.